koheimiya/checkpoint/README.md

         # The return values of the prerequisite tasks are accessible via `.get_result()`.
         return self.left.get_result() + self.right.get_result()

-# A task pipeline is constructed with instantiation, which should be done inside the `Cache` context.
+# A task pipeline is constructed with instantiation, which should be done inside the `Graph` context.
-with Cache('./cache'):  # Specifies the cache directory
+with Graph('./cache'):  # Specifies the directory to store the cache.
     task = Choose(6, 3)  # Builds a pipeline to compute 6 chooses 3.

 # Use the `run_graph()` method to run the pipeline.